ultimate271/notes/book/shortstory/20190327 - Seth and Cain Draft5.md

 will accept my brother Abel as a sacrifice.'"

 Cain smiled before he continued.
-"Let me tell you, Seth, if there is a God, he very clearly does not take kindly to sacrifices of your own family members.
-We probably could have guessed that one, but now we know for sure."
+"Let me tell you, Seth, if there is a God, he very clearly does not have a keen sense of humor.

 Cain continued with his story.
 "After I had placed our brother on the alter, I made my way back to the house where mother and father had retreated.
 When I arrived, Father asked me, 'Where is Abel?' to which I replied, 'I don't know.
 Am I my brother's keeper?'

-"My father looked at my hand and said, 'Oh, Cain, what have you done?
+"My father looked at my hand covered with blood and said, 'Oh, Cain, what have you done?
 Your brother's blood cries out to me from the earth!
 It appears that in your rage you have slewn your brother!'

 "To this, I said, 'Father, please believe me when I say that Abel's rage, not mine, was his undoing.
 If he should have only been more calm, I would not have